ResidentMario/fcimporter/README.md

 This script uses the requests library to simplify API request construction and retrieval and the pywikibot library to handle writing content to Wikipedia smoothly.

+<h2>Input</h2>

+The simplest and most usual way to run the script is to run it without any parameters at all:

+    run FC-Importer.py

+The script will seek out and draw content from the most recent archived WP:GO page it can find by working backwards from the current date as of the day that the script is run.

+If you wish to display some additional information during runtime, for debugging purposes, you can use the "-d" parameter:

+    run FC-Importer.py -d

+Unfortunately debugging remains poorly implemented, however, and this will not generate as much useful information as it ought to.
+Beautiful debugging is on the to-do list.

+Finally, instead of running on the most recent findable page you can you run on a subpage of your choosing (but be aware of the limitations discussed in the section below).
+For instance:

+    run FC-Importer.py -p "Wikipedia:Goings-on/March 2, 2014"

+And of course you can combine these two options in one execution:

+    run FC-Importer.py -p "Wikipedia:Goings-on/March 15, 2015" -d

+<h2>Limitations</h2>

+This script has a number of important limitations that are worth taking into account in regular use.

+* This script is written for and meant to be used with the most recent WP:GO pages available.
+Support for the input of older archived pages was added primarily for testing purposes, to catch as many as possible of the bugs that can occur.
+Although the script can nominally be executed on any archived WP:GO pages, it may fail on execution with increasing possibility as you try to run it on archives further back in history.
+The last time a major change in nomination formatting occurred was in late 2011---at this point this script will begin to reliably fail.
+* Because of a lack of standardization amongst the featured nomination processes, mining them for information is a difficult task in general.
+The script catches and accounts for the most common errors and ambiguities that occur in peoples' nominations, but when working not with data but with raw HTML it is nonetheless impossible to catch every possible error that will occur.
+Thus expect this script will still occassionally fail when it encounters a new and unexpected 'quirk' in peoples' nomination formatting.
+Please bring these errors up with the author: most are easily accounted for once discovered (though some are not).
+* Oftentimes the script will not be able to find a certain piece of information.
+In these cases it will print a non-fatal warning and continue execution after writing in '???' for that particular piece of information, necessitating the that the user input that info manually.
+* Certain kinds of username formatting will cause the script to return garbled output as a page's "nominator".
+This should be easy to spot and fix manually, and is akin to the '???' that the script returns in other such instances.
+The difference is that because of peoples' freedom of expression (specifically, freedom to do what they please with their username signatures) there's no obvious way to tell when a username is breaking or being returned incorrectly or not.
+* A known limitation: because of the way that the script is written, a file that has been renamed since its nomination will reliably break the script.
+* A known limitation: because of substandard standardization even by the standards of the featured content processes, to find the nominaters for featured topics and featured portals this script finds and returns the first username that appears on those pages.
+This will cause it to fail to return the correct (or fully correct) output in cases when there are co-nominators present.
+Thought the script will be in the right 95% of the time, featured portals and featured topics ought to still be checked by the writers to make sure everything is in the right.

 <h2>History</h2>

 | Date  | Comment |